maelvls/homebrew-amc/README.md

 # FAQ
+- **How to switch between the `devel` and stable version?** As both formulas are mutually exclusive, one must be **uninstalled** or **unlinked** before the other can be used.
+For example, from stable to devel:

+      brew unlink auto-multiple-choice
+      brew install auto-multiple-choice-devel

+  Remember that for both formulas, the command is the same: `auto-multiple-choice`.
+  **IMPORTANT:** You will need to run `latex-link` when switching versions:

+      sudo auto-multiple-choice latex-link remove
+      sudo auto-multiple-choice latex-link

 - **Why is the _reduce_ button not working?** This issue is discussed [here][issue-reduce-button].
 In short, it is related to the Glade UI toolkit which doesn't seem to be great with the Quartz (macOS) backend of Gtk3.
 The